jakokorina/asr_project_template/README.md

 ## Model and checkpoints

 All checkpoints are located in DataSphere.
-Since it's not an obvious thing how to download many files from there, I'm ready to give any files if you tell me how.
+Since it's not an obvious thing how to download many files from there, I'm ready to give any files if really need them.